shawnmckinney/groovy-apache-fortress/README.md

 ## Overview

 This sample uses Apache Groovy to wrap Fortress APIs.
 It provides a deep dive into advanced RBAC use cases showing a novel way of invoking its APIs.
-It is not a basic tutorial on how RBAC works.
-There are other places for that, starting with the Apache Fortress project page.
+It's not a basic tutorial on how RBAC works.
+There are other places for that, start with the [Apache Fortress project page](https://directory.apache.org/fortress/).

 ## How it works

 Basically there are a couple of test modules created one for adding the RBAC policy, the other for verifying it.
 Each test module uses a Groovy wrapper to do its work.

-1. FortressAdminMgrTests -> GroovyAdminMgr -> Apache Fortress AdminMgr (insert policy)
+1. GroovyAdminMgrTests -> GroovyAdminMgr -> Apache Fortress AdminMgr (insert policy)
-2. FortressAccessMgrTests -> GroovyAccessMgr -> Apache Fortress AccessMgr (verify policy)
+2. GroovyAccessMgrTests -> GroovyAccessMgr -> Apache Fortress AccessMgr (verify policy)

 ## More about the test cases